CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 <img src="FOCB_DIN_Analysis_files/figure-gfm/compare_2019_gam-1.png" style="display: block; margin: auto;" />

 The GAM model provides adjusted estimates that generally lie close to the observed means.
+Values are slightly higher than the observed means, reflecting different time of year adjustments from the linear model.
 These estimates are effectively adjusted for different sampling histories.
-Note that error bars are higher than for the straight means.
+Note that error bars are higher than for the observed means.

 #### Compare Log Linear and Robust Log Linear Models